VERIFICATION & VALIDATION

 TRANSPARENCYKnown Limitations

-Fluid loops / pumped coolantHighThe validated domain is lumped conduction / radiation / convection, not CFD or pumped-fluid thermal control.
+Fluid loops / pumped coolantHigh*This is outside the intended scope of Verixos.
+The product is focused on lumped conduction / radiation / convection workflows, not CFD or pumped-fluid thermal control.

-Non-grey / spectral radiationLow–MedTwo-band optics are supported, but full spectral temperature-dependent radiation has not been validated.
+Full spectral radiation truthLow–MedTwo-band and temperature-aware optics are supported, but full spectral temperature-dependent radiation is not yet validated to a higher-fidelity production standard.

 NEXT EVIDENCEExternal Validation Targets